imazen/resizer-web/content/docs/faq.md

 <dl class="faq">

+<dt>Q: ImageResizer won't generate images wider or taller than 3200 pixels.</dt>
+<dd>For your safety, we limit the output size by default - but this is easy to change.
+Visit <a href="/plugins/sizelimiting">the SizeLimiting plugin page for instructions on removing or changing the default size limits</a>.</dd>
   <dt>Q: How can I ensure only images with a command querystring incur additional processing?</dt><dd>A: You don't need to do anything; that's the default behavior.</dd>

 	 <dt>Q: Is it possible to specify the width and height, and have your image resized and cropped to fit the aspect ratio, losing as little image area as possible? </dt> <dd>A: Yes, and it is easy.
 Use ?width=x&amp;height=y&amp;mode=crop.